Tonyliu2ca/BootcampOverVirtualBox/README.md

 2. If VirutalBox is already downloaded, add -d option.
 3. If you want to keep the current installed VirutalBox version, add -i option to skip installation.
 4. verbo mode, sure for debug.
+5. 2nd step, this provide a extra step to change IDE to SATA so for a good performance in VB.

 The command help screen:
 ------------------------